ucl98/gpt4_langchain_pdf-detailed-walktrough/README.md

 ###### Create a ".env"

-Create a file named ".env" inside your project with the following content.
+Create a file named ".env" inside your project with the following content:
 ```.env
 OPENAI_API_KEY =